-Note that the considerations in this chapter apply whether the drill files in your fabrication data sets are in an NC or Gerber format.
-(In chapter 7 we argue that Gerber is by far the best choice).
+Note that the considerations in this chapter apply whether the drill files in your fabrication data sets are in NC or Gerber format.
+(In Chapter 4 in this series, we argue that Gerber is by far the best choice).
 Whatever format you choose, the bare minimum is that you create a separate file for each span, and for plated and non-plated holes, and that you clearly indicate which is which.

 These requirements for drill data also hold true for rout data.
-Even though drilling and routing are very different fabrication processes, the difference between them is largely irrelevant when they are viewed as fabrication image data: both simply indicate where material is
+Even though drilling and routing are very different fabrication processes, the difference between them is largely irrelevant when they are viewed as fabrication image data: both simply indicate where material is removed.
+Indeed, the fabricator may very well nibble a slot in a rout file, or rout a large hole.
+In conclusion, the fabrication data must specify what the fabricator must fabricate.
+The fabricator will decide how to fabricate it.

-Put plated and non-plated holes in separate files.
+And remember: Put plated and non-plated holes in separate files.